camunda/camunda-docs/docs/guides/devops-lifecycle/integrate-web-modeler-in-ci-cd.md

 ```
 -->

-Currently, you have to poll for milestones in order to listen to new ones created.
-Use the `POST /api/beta/milestones/search` [endpoint](https://modeler.cloud.camunda.io/swagger-ui/index.html#/Milestones/searchMilestones) to find recently created milestones, and compare the `created` date with your last sync date:
+You have to poll for milestones in order to listen to new ones created.
+Use the `POST /api/beta/milestones/search` [endpoint](https://modeler.cloud.camunda.io/swagger-ui/index.html#/Milestones/searchMilestones) and compare the `created` date with your last sync date to identify recent additions:

 ```json title="POST /api/beta/milestones/search"
 {